For our love of animals and our compassion for people, we strive to provide caring, collaborative and customized care for all.

 Julie, Vet Assistant

-Pets: Chloe, Megs, and Moe
+Pets: Chloe, Megs, and Harriet

-Starting January 2000 Julie has been working at Western Animal Clinic as one of our Vet Assistants for 15 years now.
 After volunteering at the Humane Society, she knew that working with animals was the field she wanted to be in.

 Julie helps out in many aspects of the clinic from helping our clients in reception and maintaining our inventory, to all over the clinic assisting the doctors and technicians with our patients.